-Beet greens are young, leafy-tops of the beetroot plant.
-Indeed, beet tops carry more minerals, vitamins and health benefiting pigment antioxidants than its taproot, and yet they come as one of the very low calories leafy-greens.
-Although its top greens can be gathered at any stage of growth, they are at their best while the plant is young, and its stems are soft and tender.
+Beet greens are young, leafy tops of the beetroot plant.
+Indeed, beet tops carry more minerals, vitamins, and health-benefiting pigment antioxidants than taproot, and yet they come as one of the very low-calorie leafy greens.
+Although its top greens can be gathered at any stage of plant growth, they are at their best while the plant is young, and its stems are soft and tender.

-Botanically, beet is a tuberous taproot belonging to the major Amarathaceae family, in the subfamily of Betoideae.
+Botanically, beet is a tuberous taproot belonging to the major Amaranthaceae family, in the subfamily of Betoideae.
 Its scientific name is Beta vulgaris.
-Sugar beet, Mangelwurzel, and Swiss chard are other close members in the betoideae subfamily.
+Sugar beet, Mangelwurzel, and Swiss chard are other close members of the Betoideae subfamily.

 |Beets with green tops.|

-Beta vulgaris plant is a cool season crop; grown best under organic rich, loamy, well-drained soil.
-Beet is an underground fleshy taproot from which leaves emerge directly from its top end (crown) with long, stem-like petioles.
+Beta vulgaris plant is a cool season crop and grows best under organic-rich, loamy, well-drained soil.
+Root-beet is an underground fleshy taproot from which leaves emerge directly from its crown with long, stem-like petioles.

-The beet plant reaches about 1 to 2 feet from the ground surface in height.
-Depending upon the cultivar type, its long petioled leaves may feature pink, light green, white and crimson red veins and broad, deep-green succulent leaves.
-Its tops are most sought after while their leaves young, tender and crispy.
+The beet plant reaches about 1 to 2 feet in height.
+Depending upon the cultivar type, its long-petioled leaves may feature pink, light green, white, and crimson red veins and broad, deep-green succulent leaves.
+Its top-green most sought-after while young, tender, and crispy.

-Beet tops are one of very versatile and nutritious green leafy vegetables.
-The greens indeed very low in calories; 100 g hold just 22 calories.
-Nonetheless, they are one of the healthiest greens recommended in the diet for their low fat, no cholesterol but health benefiting vitamins, minerals and anti-oxidants.
+Beet tops are one of the very versatile, nutritious green leafy vegetables.
+The greens are indeed very low in calories; 100 grams hold just 22 calories.
+Nonetheless, they are one of the healthiest greens recommended in the diet for their low fat, no cholesterol but health-benefiting vitamins, minerals, and anti-oxidants.

-Just as in the case of beetroot, its top greens too are good source of phytochemical compound, glycine betaine (Trimethyglycine).
-Betaine has the property of lowering homocysteine levels in the blood, especially in persons with inherited homocystine metabolism disease known as homocystinuria.
-Homocysteine is one of highly toxic metabolite which promotes platelet clot as well as atherosclerotic-plaque formation inside the blood vessels.
-Excess amount of this compound in the blood can damage blood vessels resulting in the development of coronary heart disease (CHD), stroke, and peripheral vascular diseases.
+Just as in the case of beetroot, its top greens are also a good source of the phytochemical compound, glycine betaine (Trimethylglycine).
+Betaine has the property of lowering homocysteine level in the blood, especially in persons with homocystinuria, a kind of inherited homocysteine metabolism disease.
+Homocysteine is of highly toxic metabolite that promotes platelet clot as well as atherosclerotic plaque formation inside the blood vessels.
+An excessive amount of this compound in the blood can damage blood vessels resulting in the development of coronary heart disease (CHD), stroke, and peripheral vascular diseases.

-Beet greens are very fine source of β-carotene, lutein and zea-xanthin.
-These flavonoids have strong anti-oxidant and anti-cancer activities.
-Beta-carotene is converted into vitamin-A inside the body.
+Beet greens are the finest sources of ß-carotene, lutein, and zeaxanthin.
+These flavonoids have strong antioxidant and anti-cancer activities.
+Beta-carotene can be converted into vitamin A inside the human body.

-Zea-xanthin, an important dietary carotenoid, is selectively absorbed into the retinal macula lutea in the eyes where it is thought to provide antioxidant and protective light-filtering functions.
-Thus, it helps prevent retinal detachment and offer protection against "age-related macular degeneration related macular degeneration disease" (ARMD) in the elderly.
+Zeaxanthin, an important dietary carotenoid, is absorbed selectively into the retinal macula lutea in the eyes, where it is thought to provide antioxidant and protective UV light-filtering functions.
+Thus, it helps prevent retinal detachment and offers protection against "age-related macular degeneration related macular degeneration disease" (ARMD) in older adults.

-The top greens are an excellent sources of vitamin-A; 100 g leaves provide 6326 IU or 211% of RDA.
-Vitamin A is required for maintaining healthy mucus membranes and skin and is essential for vision.
-Diet rich in this vitamin are known to offer protection against lung and oral cavity cancers.
+The top greens are excellent sources of vitamin-A; 100 g leaves provide 6,326 IU or 211% of RDA.
+Vitamin A required for maintaining healthy mucosa and skin and is essential for vision.
+A diet rich in this vitamin has been found to be effective in the protection against lung and oral cavity cancers.

-They are excellent vegetable sources for vitamin-K; 100 g provides 400 ug of this vitamin that is about 333% of recommended intake.
-Vitamin K has potential role bone health by promoting osteotrophic (bone formation and strengthening) activity.
-Adequate vitamin-K levels in the diet help limiting neuronal damage in the brain; thus, has established role in the treatment of patients suffering from Alzheimer's disease.
+The greens are excellent vegetable sources of vitamin-K; 100 g provides 400 ug of this vitamin; that is about 333% of recommended daily intake.
+Vitamin K has a potential role in bone health by promoting osteoblastic (bone formation and strengthening) activity.
+Adequate vitamin-K levels in the diet help limit neuronal damage in the brain; thus, has an established role in the treatment of patients who have Alzheimer's disease.

-100 g of fresh leaves contain 30 mg or 50% of daily-recommended levels of vitamin C. Vitamin C is a moderately powerful water-soluble antioxidant, which helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.
+100 g of fresh leaves contain 30 mg or 50% of daily recommended levels of vitamin-C. Vitamin C is a moderately powerful water-soluble antioxidant, which helps the human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.

-This leafy vegetable is notably good in many B-complex groups of vitamins such as riboflavin, folate, niacin, vitamin B-6 (pyridoxine), thiamin, pantothenic acid, etc., that are essential to the body as part of co-enzymes during the metabolism in the body.
+This leafy vegetable is notably good in many B-complex groups of vitamins such as riboflavin, folate, niacin, vitamin B-6 (pyridoxine), thiamin, and pantothenic acid that work as coenzymes during the metabolism in the human body.

-High quality nutrition ingredients in the beet greens offer protection from vitamin A deficiency, osteoporosis, iron-deficiency anemia, and believed to protect from cardiovascular diseases and possibly colon and leukemia cancers.
+Beet Green's high-quality nutrition profile offers protection from vitamin-A deficiency, osteoporosis, and iron-deficiency anemia, and is believed to protect from cardiovascular diseases and possibly colon and leukemia (blood cancers).

 |Total Fat||0.13 g||<1%|